ooni/ooni.org/content/post/thailand-internet-censorship.md

 The key [findings](https://measurements.ooni.torproject.org/files/by_country/TH)
-of this study show that Thai ISPs appear to primarily be implementing censorship through the use of middle boxes (HTTP transparent proxies) which serve block pages, while in fewer cases, ISPs appear to be implementing DNS-based censorship (in the case of the [blocking of dailymail.co.uk](https://explorer.ooni.torproject.org/measurement/20170220T132942Z_AS23969_BwA1Bn7QQCigePMY4Fk9N7UvyyYcudRfR97uA2yBQLJMIZKqwO?input=http:%2F%2Fwww.dailymail.co.uk), for example).
+of this study show that Thai ISPs appear to primarily be implementing censorship through DNS hijacking and through the use of middle boxes (HTTP transparent proxies) which serve block pages, while in fewer cases, ISPs appear to be implementing DNS-based censorship (in the case of the [blocking of dailymail.co.uk](https://explorer.ooni.torproject.org/measurement/20170220T132942Z_AS23969_BwA1Bn7QQCigePMY4Fk9N7UvyyYcudRfR97uA2yBQLJMIZKqwO?input=http:%2F%2Fwww.dailymail.co.uk), for example).
 It’s worth noting that Thai ISPs appear to be implementing censorship at their own